Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 A rotator cuff tear is no small matter – if left untreated, it can lead to permanent movement restrictions in the shoulder area or shoulder arthrosis.

-The earlier the correct therapy is started, the better the chances of recovery.
+The sooner the right therapy is started, the better the chances of recovery.

-In our shoulder practice in Munich, our orthopedic surgeon Prof. Ockert offers you individual, holistic care – from the first consultation to complete recovery.
+At our shoulder practice in Munich, our orthopedic surgeon Prof. Ockert offers you individual, holistic care – from the initial consultation to complete recovery.

-Do you have shoulder pain or problems lifting your arm?
+Do you have shoulder pain or trouble lifting your arm?

 Make an appointment now with your shoulder specialist in Munich – we will help you competently and personally.